Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 And always take hats, sunscreen, and plenty of water.

-Note: we prefer to visit in the winter.
-But if you plan to enter the water, it might be cold.
+Note: We prefer to visit in the winter or spring (depending on whether you plan to enter the water).

 Streams and Springs